flippercloud/flipper/README.md

 Feature flipping is the act of enabling or disabling features or parts of your application, ideally without re-deploying or changing anything in your code base.

 The goal of this gem is to make turning features on or off so easy that everyone does it.
-Whatever your data store, throughput, or experience, feature flipping should be easy and relatively no extra burden to your application.
+Whatever your data store, throughput, or experience, feature flipping should be easy and have minimal impact on your application.

-## Why not use &lt;insert gem name here, most likely rollout&gt;?

-I've used rollout extensively in the past and it was fantastic.
-The main reason I reinvented the wheel to some extent is:

-* API - For whatever reason, I could never remember the API for rollout.
-* Adapter Based - Rather than force redis, if you can implement a few simple methods, you can use the data store of your choice to power your flippers (memory, file system, mongo, redis, sql, etc.).
-It is also dead simple to front your data store with memcache if you so desire since feature checking is read heavy, as opposed to write heavy.

 ## Coming Soon™